joshf/Burden/README.markdown

 * Tasks can have a blank due date
 * Overdue tasks are highlighted clearly
 * Tasks can be sorted into categories
-* Themed by Twitter Bootstrap, extra themes available through BootSwatch
+* Themed by Twitter Bootstrap, extra themes available through Bootswatch
 * Sort and search tasks using DataTables
 * Works well on mobile devices due to a responsive layout